-Degree completion Plan A- Thesis
+Degree completion Plan A Thesis

 Students completing Plan A will complete original research and summarize it following the standards set forth by the Graduate School and detailed in the subsequent sections.
 The student will work closely with their advisor to determine the scope and method of research.
 If human subjects or animals are used, then proper IRB authorization will be sought.
 The following sections discuss the selection of a committee and setting a timeline for writing the thesis.
+Students need to complete 4- 6 MI 899 thesis credits.